-Professor, Architecture, Interior Architecture and Designed Objects, Sculpture (1992).
 BFA, 1985, Cleveland Institute of Art; MFA, 1987, Cranbrook Academy of Art.
-Editorial Advisory Board: ZOONTECHNICA.
-Projects: Hothouse; Design Action; Leadership and the Future, Queensland College of Art.
-Publications: Integral Leadership Review; Art Asia Pacific; Design Issues; E+E Design Journal, Hong Kong; Yishu: Journal of Contemporary Chinese Art; Craft Culture.
+Affiliations: Associate, Studio At the Edge of the World; Hothouse Design Action, Leadership, and the Future.
+Publications: Integral Leadership Review; Art Asia Pacific; Design Issues; E+E Design Journal; Yishu: Journal of Contemporary Chinese Art; Craft Culture.
 Public Collections: Xiamen City Public Sculpture Collection; Mint Museum of Craft + Design; Renwick Gallery, Smithsonian Institution; Cranbrook Art Museum.

 Integral Design Leadership: An Ecological Gateway to 21st Century Co-Development Integral Leadership Review.
 September 2013